-Heather also mentioned two examples regarding safety and trust threshold.
+Heather also mentioned two examples regarding the safety and trust threshold.

-And a couple of examples that have dropped out recently is that, was obviously in a transportation, the Mississippi bridge failure back in 2007.
+And a couple of examples that have dropped out recently is that, was obviously in transportation, the Mississippi bridge failure back in 2007.

 So it killed – people were killed and injured, lots of destruction, lots of dollars to fix.
 And as a result, that right across the US transportation now there are these multiple bridge inspections to try and manage the problem.

-And if we go back, Heather and I were talking about 60’s and 70’s early 80’s, we had a lot of processes and procedures in our industry and utilities that would provide multiple factors of safety.
+And if we go back, Heather and I were talking about the ’60s and 70’s early 80’s, we had a lot of processes and procedures in our industry and utilities that would provide multiple factors of safety.